esraeryigit/esraeryigit/ReadMe.md

 <br>
 <br>
- I am  working as a Frontend Developer.
+ I am  working as a Sofware Developer.
 I am designing web pages using Figma and Miro.
 I code the pages I design with Html, Css and Javascript.I'm  currently working on .Net, C# , I'll add what I've done about projects here soon.

 <br>
 <br>